 Traders are betting the central bank will reduce the benchmark interest rate to 7.5% by August, according to Bloomberg estimates based on interest rate futures contracts.

-Still, economic growth may fall short of the consensus forecast of 2.53 percent this year on growing euro zone fears and pessimism about structural impediments to Brazilian growth, Tony Volpon, head of emerging markets research for the Americas at Nomura Holdings (NMR) Inc, said in a research note today.
+Still, economic growth may fall short of the consensus forecast of 2.53 percent this year on growing euro zone fears and pessimism about structural impediments to Brazilian growth, Tony Volpon, head of emerging markets research for the Americas at Nomura Holdings (NMR:US) Inc, said in a research note today.

 “Unfortunately, the exogenous factors hitting the economy in the second quarter, both external and internal, are, if anything, worse than the first quarter,” Volpon said, forecasting 2012 growth of 1.9 percent.